The Members of

-Pursuant to the provisions of Regulation 3 of the Insurance Regulatory and DevelopmentAuthority (Preparation of Financial Statements and Auditors' Report of InsuranceCompanies) Regulations 2000 the Management Report is placed separately and forms part ofthis Annual Report.
+Pursuant to the provisions of Regulation 3 of the Insurance Regulatory and DevelopmentAuthority (Preparation of Financial Statements and Auditor's Report of InsuranceCompanies) Regulations 2000 the Management Report is placed separately and forms part ofthis Annual Report.

-In view of the applicability of Section 139 of the Companies Act 2013 to the Companyit comes under the purview of the Comptroller and Auditor General of India (C&AG).M/s L.S.
+In views of the applicability of Section 139 of the Companies Act 2013 to the Companyit comes under the purview of the Comptroller & Auditor General of India (C&AG).M/s L.S.
 Nalwaya & Co.
 Chartered Accountants and M/s P. Parikh & AssociatesChartered Accountants appointed by C&AG will retire at the conclusion of seventeenthAGM.
 M/s L.S.
 Nalwaya & Co.
-Chartered Accountants and M/s P. Parikh & AssociatesChartered Accountants are re-appointed as Statutory Auditors of the Companyfor the financial year 2016-17 as advised by the Comptroller and Auditor General of India(C&AG) in accordance with Section 139 of the Companies Act 2013.
+Chartered Accountants and M/s P. Parikh & AssociatesChartered Accountants are re-appointed as Statutory Auditors of the Company for thefinancial year 2017-18 as advised by the Comptroller & Auditor General of India(C&AG) in accordance with Section 139 of the Companies Act 2013.

-29. AUDITORS' REPORT
+29. AUDITOR'S REPORT

-The Auditors' Report (including annexure thereof) to the Members does not contain anyqualification or adverse remarks.
-The notes to accounts referred to in the Auditors'Report are self explanatory and therefore do not call for anyfurther comments u/s 134 (3) (f) of the Companies Act 2013.
+The Auditor's Report (including annexure thereof) to the Members does not contain anyqualification reservation adverse remark or disclaimer hence do not call for anyfurther comments u/s 134 (3) (f) of the Companies Act 2013.

 The Report of C&AG is being placed with the report of Statutory Auditors of yourCompany elsewhere in this Annual Report.

 31. SECRETARIAL AUDIT REPORT

 Pursuant to Section 204 of the Companies Act 2013 read with Rule 9 of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hasappointed V. V. Chakradeo & Co.
-Company Secretary Mumbai as the SecretarialAuditor of the Company.
-The Auditor has not made any qualification reservation or adverseremark or disclaimer in his Report for FY 2015-16.
-The detailed report on Secretarial Audit ofthe Company for the FY 2015-16 is enclosed as Annexure III to the report.
+Company Secretaries Mumbai as the SecretarialAuditor of the Company.
+The Auditor has not made any qualification reservation or adverseremark or disclaimer in his report for FY 2016-17.
+The detailed report on SecretarialAudit of the Company for FY 2016-17 is enclosed as Annexure III to the report.

 32. EXTRACT OF ANNUAL RETURN